 Fig 3: Spatial Distribution of Indian Common Myna: Gokwe- Town Centre

-The density polygon map fig 4 of the A. tristis sightings in Gokwe Town Centre reveals a clearly uneven spatial distribution, with the highest densities concentrated in the central-western portion of the study area.
+The density polygon map fig 4 of the A. tristis sightings in Gokwe Town Centre, reveals a clearly uneven spatial distribution, with the highest densities concentrated in the central-western portion of the study area.
 This area is represented by the darkest red polygons, indicating the greatest frequency of recorded sightings.
 Additional moderate-density clusters extend toward the central and south-central zones, while sightings decrease markedly toward the eastern and peripheral wards, where the map shows lighter density shades.
 Overall, the map demonstrates that myna presence is not uniform across the town but is instead clustered around Ward 2 and Ward 4, Fig 4.

 Fig 4: Kernel Density Map of A. tristis sightings in Gokwe Town.
 The highest densities concentrated in the central portion of the study area constituting the town centre.